-The provider shall care for no more than two children under the age of two, including his/her own children, except that the provider may care for up to six children under the age of two years when an approved assistant or substitute is present.
+- How does the State/territory define infant (age range): under 2. - Ratio: The provider shall care for no more than two children under the age of two, including his/her own children, except that the provider may care for up to six children under the age of two years when an approved assistant or substitute is present.
 In addition to the six children counted in the regular capacity, the provider may have three additional children who are attending school full time before and after school during the school year only.
-During the summer months when regular school is not in session, a maximum of three additional children who are otherwise enrolled in school full time, including the provider's own children, shall be permitted if there is an assistant or substitute staff member approved by the Commissioner of Early Childhood, pursuant to section 19a-87b, as amended by this act, present and assisting the provider, except that (A) if the provider has more than three such additional children who are the provider's own children, all of the provider's own children shall be permitted, and (B) such approved assistant or substitute staff member shall not be required if all of such additional children are the provider's own children.

-The provider shall care for no more than two children under the age of two, including his/her own children, except that the provider may care for up to six children under the age of two years when an approved assistant or substitute is present.
+Group size: The provider shall care for no more than two children under the age of two, including his/her own children, except that the provider may care for up to six children under the age of two years when an approved assistant or substitute is present.
 In addition to the six children counted in the regular capacity, the provider may have three additional children who are attending school full time before and after school during the school year only.

-The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems which might impair such ability or otherwise adversely affect the child care children.
+Teacher/caregiver qualifications: The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems which might impair such ability or otherwise adversely affect the child care children.
 The provider must hold a valid first aid certificate.